ALL YOU EVER WANTED TO KNOW ABOUT SPRINGTAILS

-The springtail, whose Latin name is Order Collembola, is a very small insect that thrives in damp, humid conditions and exist all over the world.
-Springtails are usually dark colored: black, brown or gray, but there is lineage to this insect that makes them colored, white and even iridescent.
-A springtail’s size vary from 0.25 to 6 mm (1/16th – 1/8th inch long).
+The springtail, whose Latin name is Order Collembola, is a very small insect that thrives in damp, humid conditions and exists all over the world.
+Springtails are usually dark-colored: black, brown, or gray, but there is lineage to this insect that makes them colored, white, and even iridescent.
+A springtail’s size varies from 0.25 to 6 mm (1/16th – 1/8th inch long).
 The body is usually thin and long with moderate antennae length, albeit there is a springtail group that looks portly and round.
 All members of the springtail family are very soft-bodied because of their atypical respiratory system.
 This insect needs to use their outer shell to breathe.
-Because of this, springtails need to live where there is a lot of water, moisture and high humidity, since their bodies quickly dry out.
+Because of this, springtails need to live where there is a lot of water, moisture, and high humidity since their bodies quickly dry out.

 Where Springtails Live in New Jersey